MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/view-email-security-reports.md

 - **Security Reader**
 - **Global Reader**

-For more information, see [Permissions in the Security & Compliance Center](permissions-in-the-security-and-compliance-center.md).
+For more information, see [Permissions in the Microsoft 365 security center](permissions-in-the-security-and-compliance-center.md).

 **Note**: Adding users to the corresponding Azure Active Directory role in the Microsoft 365 admin center gives users the required permissions in the Microsoft 365 security center _and_ permissions for other features in Microsoft 365.
 For more information, see [About admin roles](../../admin/add-users/about-admin-roles.md).